-- How did the applicant perform on the PREview exam? - How did the applicant's letter writers describe the applicant's performance in pre-professional competency areas? - What opportunities has the applicant had to learn and develop pre-professional competencies through their experiences? - How did the applicant perform on the interview or MMI as it relates to pre-professional competencies?
+- How did the applicant perform on the PREview exam? - How did the applicant's letter writers describe the applicant's performance in professional competency areas? - What opportunities has the applicant had to learn and develop professional competencies through their experiences? - How did the applicant perform on the MMI or interview as it relates to professional competencies?